de-passage/parsers.cpp/README.md

 Among the defining features are (WIP, so take this as a mostly true wishlist, there are still some edge cases):
 + no runtime dependencies: the library can be used mostly at compile time.
 The only exception is dynamic range parsers that produce some sort of C++ object as a result.
 This can be avoided with some more trickery if you don't need to keep the intermediate results (for example by folding over the values as you get them).
 + optional exceptions: customizable failure handlers mean you can choose the strategy you like for ill-formed inputs.
-+ completely configurable: on top of combining existing parsers and defining you own, you can change parsing strategies (only 1 available at the moment, but you can implement your own), optimize manually special cases or configure error handling
++ completely configurable: on top of combining existing parsers and defining you own, you can change parsing strategies (3 available at the moment, and you can implement your own), optimize manually special cases or configure error handling

 ## What's a parser anyway?